fossabot/Portfolio-3/content/jobs/WezaData/index.md

 url: 'https://wezadata.co.ke/'
 ---

-- Worked with the developer team to build client websites and e-commerce platforms.
+- Write modern, performant, maintainable code for a diverse array of client and internal projects.
 - Helped solidify the brand direction for [WezaData Website](http://wezadata.co.ke).
-- Interfaced with clients on a monthly basis, providing technological expertise.
+- Interfaced with clients on a monthly basis, providing technological expertise and software training to clients.